 If you would like to become an SRP faculty mentor, please fill out the Faculty Participation Form and send it to the Undergraduate Research Center (contact information below).
 The form remains on file after you submit it.
 You do not need to submit another form to mentor in subsequent quarters.

 Post a Research Position

 Each quarter students are looking for research projects.
 Please click here to post an open SRP position.
-The position will appear on the Research Opportunities page and will be advertised by the Undergraduate Research Center.
 For sample faculty-initiated research projects, see sample undergraduate projects.

 SRP Program Details